·StorageOwnerAdvisor Team

 • 93% say online reviews directly affect their buying decisions.
 (Loopex Digital, 2025)

-• 77% of consumers require a business to have at least three out of five stars before they will even consider it.
+• 77% of consumers won't even consider a business with less than three out of five stars.
 (SOCi)

 5. Digital Channels Now Dominate Self-Storage Customer Interactions

-85% of all customer interactions at major self-storage operators now occur through digital channels — and automation has cut on-site labor hours by over 30%.
+85% of all customer interactions at major self-storage operators now happen through digital channels.
+Automation has cut on-site labor hours by more than 30%.
 (Public Storage, Q3 2025 Earnings)

-6. A Well-Designed Website Builds Credibility With Vendor Relationships, Too
+6. A Well-Designed Website Builds Credibility With Vendors, Too

 7. What an Optimized Web Presence Actually Looks Like